-A summary of specific ESG activity accomplishments may be found in the ESG Program Performance section of the CAPER.
+Specific ESG activity accomplishments may be found in the CAPER (Attachment 1) in section CR-65.

 Partnerships

 The Con Plan outlines the need for jurisdictions and other agencies to form partnerships to achieve the communities' objectives.
 HUD requires community outreach and engagement be done in accordance with the local Continuum of Care (CoC) for homeless prevention efforts and issues.
 Homeless services, workforce development and neighborhood revitalization strategies are issues that have been identified in the Con Plan and addressed in community meetings.
 The Urban County has ongoing partnerships with other local jurisdictions, service providers, and community groups throughout the County.
 These partnerships include focused efforts to improve homeless service through the identification of service gaps, communication of upcoming events, and uniform data collection and reporting.